 The graph above shows the first peak of less than 1,300 new cases occurred on April 4, 2020.
 The second all-time peak of over 15,000 cases occurred on July 11, 2020.
 The all-time peak of over 21,000 occurred on December 31, 2020.

-The graph above represents the situation in early May, just before Phase 1 relaxing restrictions was implemented.
+The graph above is an enlargement of the first peak.
+It represents the situation in early May 2020, just before Phase 1 relaxing restrictions was implemented.
 It shows that before the easing of restrictions, there was a negative growth rate following the first peak.
 If the restrictions could have been maintained for a few more weeks, that negative growth rate would have resulted in near-zero daily cases by early June.

 After reaching over 15,000 cases in July, the number of cases trended lower during August.
 This decline in cases was not indicative of a real decrease in infection rate.
 During this period, testing was down by 75%.
-Refer to the next graph.
+Refer to the next graph, New Tests.

 Some of the increases in cases that followed during September and beyond was due to partially resuming the number of daily tests particularly around Thanksgiving.
-However, the infection rate was also increasing as shown in the following graph.
+However, the infection rate continued to increase during the holiday season and continued upward moving into the new year as shown in the following graph.

 To figure out whether changes in daily confirmed cases are due to changes in infections, or merely due to fluctuations in testing, we measure the daily infection rate.
 (Refer to the graph directly above.)
 The infection rate is also referred to as Positivity Rate.
 The Positivity rate is the percent of tests that come back positive.
 Because the Positivity rate is a percentage of tests, it is an accurate indicator of the level of infection that is independent of the number of tests conducted.

-The graph shows that the infection rate peaked at in mid-August, but then declined during August.
-Following that the rate leveled off and is now continuing to trend upward.
+The graph shows that the infection rate peaked at in mid-July, but then declined during August.
+Beginning in October infections increased and peaked at the end of 2020.